daniele-pelagatti/plex-iptv-proxy/README.md

 The rest of the server operations are as lightweight as possible:
 * streams are proxy-ed to Plex with `vcodec: copy` and `acodec: copy` (except those marked otherwise, see above)
 * epg and ffprobe results are stored to disk and retrieved on-demand

+The number of "tuners" `tunerCount` in `data/config.json` should be adjusted to match how many simultaneous audio streams your hardware can transcode at the same time, the default value of `4` should realistically be enough for the average household while lightweight enough to be run on a modest hardware setup (e.g. 1 programme being recorded by plex + 3 stream viewed simultaneously on various devices)

 ## Troubleshooting